IPO Allotment Process is the logical and step-wise method of determining the allotment of shares to investors by the offer’s registrar.

 The IPO is oversubscribed by a wide margin.
 In this case, the number of applications is higher than the maximum possible allottees.
 In our example, let’s assume the number of applications received is 200,000.
 Since the registrar has to treat all applications equally, the 175,000 applicants will be randomly selected and this means 25,000 applicants will get no allotment.

-As one can see, it is purely a matter of luck in case of oversubscription.
-Since IRCTC has already received 6X subscription in the retail quota, there are going to be more unsuccessful applicants than the successful ones.
+As one can see, it is largely a matter of luck in case of oversubscription.
+Since IRCTC already received 6X subscription in the retail quota, there are going to be more unsuccessful applicants than the successful ones.
+Unfortunately, most IPOs deserving your investment would be oversubscribed!

-Despite the important role luck plays in IPO allotment, investors can follow some simple steps and boost their chances in IPO allotment.
+Despite the important role luck plays in IPO allotment, investors can follow some simple steps and boost their chances in IPO allotment process.
 In case you landed on this page looking for latest allotment status, head to this page.
+IPO allotment is an important step in the overall IPO process which is quite a long and exhaustive procedure.